whatyouhide/whatyouhide.github.io/_posts/2020-01-01-DRAFT-pool.md

 That's some cool stuff right there.

-Since Registry is a smart bee, every registry monitors processes that are registered in it, so that if a process dies, then it will be removed from the Registry.
+Since registries are smart bees, they monitor processes that are registered in them, so that if a process dies, then it will be removed from that registry.

 Alright, we're ready to get pooling.